 For companies that utilize legacy software that doesn’t run on Windows 10, it’s probably because there is a better version of that software, too.
 Besides, if you actually needed to run an old piece of software in order to do your job, there are cloud-based alternatives to run legacy software.
-There is simply no good reason to run Windows 7 on a machine that is connected to the Internet.
+There is simply no good reason to run an outdated operating system on a machine that is connected to the Internet.

 What Should My Company Do?

 Plan your upgrade today.
 The IT professionals at WheelHouse IT can find you the hardware, software, and other technology resources to meet your business’ needs.
 Our technicians are versed in all manners of business technology and specialize in promoting a secure, efficient computing environment that can take your business where you want it to go.

 For more information about this topic or any other technology question you may have, call us today at (877) 771-2384.